simitomorrow/GENCG/Day 06.md

 ### 3. Following Mouse Cursor - Eyes

-After that I thought about making it follow my mouse cursor.
+After that I thought about making it follow my mouse cursor with its eyes.
-It took a bit of vector math to create that effect
+It took a bit of vector math to create that effect.

 {% raw %}
 <iframe src="content/day06/01-3/embed.html" width="800" height="800" frameborder="no"></iframe>